-Authors' E-Mail Addresses: alessandrocantelmo@gmail.com, gmelina@imf.org, cpapageorgiou@imf.org.
+Email addresses: alessandro.cantelmo@esterni.bancaditalia.it, gmelina@imf.org, cpapageorgiou@imf.org.

-1 We thank Jesus Fernandez-Villaverde, Amgad Hegazy, Seung Mo Choi, Ian Parry, Christiane Roehler, Susan Yang, colleagues at the IMF, and conference participants at the 2018 CEF in Milan, the 2018 CSAE in Oxford, the 2019 Scenarios Forum on Climate Change in Denver and the 2019 CESifo Macroeconomics and Finance Area Conference in Munich for extremely valuable comments and suggestions.
+^{}We thank Jesus Fernandez-Villaverde, colleagues at the IMF, and conference participants at the 2018 CEF in Milan, the 2018 CSAE in Oxford, the 2019 Scenarios Forum on Climate Change in Denver, the CESifo Area Conference on Macro, Money and International Finance 2019, and the MMF Annual Conference 2019 for extremely valuable comments and suggestions.
 We acknowledge funding from the U.K. Department of International Development (DFID).
-All remaining errors are ours.
+The views expressed in this paper are those of the authors and do not necessarily represent those of the International Monetary Fund, IMF policy, Banca d'Italia or DFID.